biocore/pyqi/doc/tutorials/creating_a_pyqi_based_script.rst

 | script_usage_output_to_remove | a list of output dirs/files that must be cleaned up if running script_usage examples multiple times   |   []         |
 +-------------------------------+-------------------------------------------------------------------------------------------------------+--------------+

 It's also possible to add your own values to the ``script_info`` dictionary, if you'd like to use others in your code base.
-These following values are known to be used by tools outside of the qcli code base in ``script_info`` objects.
+These following values are known to be used by tools outside of the pyqi code base in ``script_info`` objects.
 It's best to not name new values with these names to avoid conflicts.

 +-------------------------------+-------------------------------------------------------------------------------------------------------+--------------+
 |        key                    |  Description                                                                                          |    Used by   |